Sex, desire, and social media mob rule

 We’ve all been hardwired by the patriarchy.
 Men are told to “man up,” detach themselves from their emotions, and avoid facing their trauma.
 They’re told they have to be strong and that crying or being emotionally vulnerable is weak, and that physical affection of any kind is inappropriate unless it’s with a sexual partner.
 Emotional sensitivity is mocked and processing pain is impossible.
 Talking about your feelings and hugging your friends is for women, not for men.
 This culture creates toxic masculinity: men are unable to access their emotions and express themselves, and are starved of touch.

-Our country is flailing in the throws of some serious daddy issues.
+Our country is flailing in the throes of some serious daddy issues.
 Habits are hard to break and we’re operating with a history of 10,000 years of patriarchy.
 The majority of people in America want a strong man to be in charge.
 We stomp our feet like spoiled toddlers and say, “Daddy, fix it.”
 Trump, Kanye, Don Draper; this country’s biggest influencers are misogynists.
 We might think that liberal, open minded people are different, but as a court of public opinion weighs in on every bad sexual encounter, we are still putting men in the driving seat and women, once again, are rendered powerless.
 They are “victims.”
 We are told the story that they have no sexual agency and no control over what happens to them.

 Women are tired of shitty sexual encounters.
 We’re angry about all the harassment and assault.
 We deserve better.
 It’s time for men to stop treating us as though we only exist for their pleasure.
 Men need to listen and pay attention as this power dynamic shifts, but women need to be vigilant too.
 Making men solely responsible for changing this dynamic plays right back into the power model we’re trying to overcome.
 Expecting men who have been raised with role models like James Bond to suddenly be able tune in to the subtleties of non-verbal consent is unrealistic, and asking them to check in at every step of the way puts the power directly back into their hands.
 Instead of holding men solely responsible for fixing this issue, we all need to make an effort.
 While men are learning how to be more sensitive, women need to learn how to be more assertive.
 If you’re flirting and you’re not sure if they get it, tell them you’re flirting.
 If you don’t want to be touched then say so.
 If your boundaries are crossed, stop fluttering your eyelashes and not saying anything.
 If you want someone to be closer then invite them.
 Don’t wait for them to ask, be proactive and put your desires on the table first.
 If we are expecting men to change their patriarchal hardwiring then women need to change too.